Texas Police Chiefs Association Foundation

 How does Texas Police Chiefs Association Foundation spend its money?

 Texas Police Chiefs Association Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Texas Police Chiefs Association Foundation tax-deductible?